 - Lonely Planet – I absolutely love Lonely Planet guides and travel with one pretty much everywhere I go!

-- Bradt – I also have a few Bradt guides too.
+- Bradt – I also have a few Bradt guides too and find that they are really nice and detailed.

 Groups & Forums